Research Results

 Summary

-Associate Professor Masazumi Tamura (Center for Artificial Photosynthesis, Osaka City University), Professor Keiichi Tomishige (Department of Applied Chemistry, Graduate School of Engineering, Tohoku University), and Kenji Nakao (Section Chief, Advanced Technology Research Laboratory of Japan Steel Corporation) succeeded in developing the world's first catalytic process for the direct synthesis of aliphatic polycarbonate diols from atmospheric carbon dioxide and diols*1 without the use of dehydrating agents, and announced in the journal "Green Chemistry" that aliphatic polycarbonate diols can be synthesized with high yields and high selectivity by combining cerium oxide catalysts.
+Associate Professor Masazumi Tamura (Research Center for Artificial Photosynthesis, Osaka City University), Professor Keiichi Tomishige (Department of Applied Chemistry, Graduate School of Engineering, Tohoku University), and Kenji Nakao (Section Chief, Advanced Technology Research Laboratory, Nippon Steel Corporation) have successfully developed a groundbreaking catalytic process for the direct synthesis of aliphatic polycarbonate diol from carbon dioxide under ambient pressure using a diol*1, without the need for a dehydrating agent.
+This achievement represents a world first.
+By incorporating a cerium oxide catalyst, the researchers demonstrated the ability to produce aliphatic polycarbonate diol with high yield and selectivity.
+Their findings have been published in the scientific journal "Green Chemistry".

 1. Background